 Contraindications*: Mild sedative effect, use caution when driving

-In Traditional Chinese Medicine (TCM), jiaogulan are plants that belong to the 'Tonic herbs for Qi Deficiency' category.
+In Traditional Chinese Medicine (TCM), Jiao Gu Lan belongs to the 'Tonic herbs for Qi Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
-Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these organs are most involved with the production of Qi.
+Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these Organs are most involved with the production of Qi.

-Furthermore jiaogulan are plants that are Cold in nature.
-This means that jiaogulan typically help people who have too much "heat" in their body.
+Furthermore Jiao Gu Lan is Cold in nature.
+This means that Jiao Gu Lan typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition jiaogulan can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Jiao Gu Lan can help restore a harmonious balance between Yin and Yang.

-Jiaogulan also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like jiaogulan tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Jiao Gu Lan also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Jiao Gu Lan tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such jiaogulan are thought to target the Heart and the Lung.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Jiao Gu Lan is thought to target the Heart and the Lung.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Gynostemma pentaphyllum has an antidiabetic effect on type 2 diabetic patients.1